camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/30-custom-extensions/20-camunda-attributes.html.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies the initial due date of a <a href="ref:#tasks-human-task">Human Task</a> when it is created.
+      This attribute specifies the initial due date of a <a href="ref:#tasks-human-task">Human Task</a> when it is created.
     </td>
   </tr>
   <tr>